cspetterson/personal/_posts/2025-03-10-optimise-database-performance.md

 category: questions
 tags: technical, interview

-title: "What do you use to optimize database performance in a Ruby on Rails application?"
+title: "What do you use to optimise database performance in a Ruby on Rails application?"
 ---

 At the end of May 2024, a recruiter contacted me for a job.
 For this particular job, the company wanted me to answer 5 questions alongside receiving my CV.
 Having to jump through these kinds of hoops (albeit sounding quite small), has always been a terrible experience for me.